 - If you or your designated helper are technically proficient, you can do very careful & thorough manual cleaning of the CMS software installation, removing all malicious files and all malicious code from legitimate files, and from any content stored in the database.

 - Finally, if the infection is detected by one of the specialized third-party services whose malware scanners are listed above, you can pay them to clean the site for you.
-We know that our clients have had good experiences with Sucuri.net, which starts at $90 including one year of ongoing protection and cleanings.
+Our clients have had good experiences with Sucuri.net.

-The two Internet standards for how your email client (the program or app on your desktop, laptop, phone, or tablet) communicates with an email server are POP (Post Office Protocol) and IMAP (Internet Message Access Protocol).
-Webmail is a special kind of IMAP client.
-All three are supported by Mail, so when you’re setting up your software there’s no one correct choice—you get to decide how you want to connect to your account based on how you want to use it.
+The two Internet standards for how your email client (app) communicates with an email server are POP (Post Office Protocol) and IMAP (Internet Message Access Protocol).
+Webmail is just a special kind of IMAP client.
+All three are supported by EE Mail service, so you get to decide how you want to connect to your account.
 There’s some advice at the end of this tutorial, but to understand more, read on!

 A little background

 POP is the oldest and simplest of the two standards.
-It was designed to work like its namesake, a post office: your email software sends out a request to the server (i.e., goes to the post office), asks if any mail has come in, and retrieves it for you to open and read, at which point the mail is removed from the server.
-In this way of working, the client and server are pretty much independent worlds: all of your mail and folders are stored on the client, and if you look at your account on the server (via Webmail or another IMAP client) you’ll see that it’s usually empty, holding only a few messages at a time and only for the brief time between when they arrive and when your email client connects to download them.
+It was designed to work like its namesake, a post office box: your email software fetches new messages from the server (i.e., goes to the post office) at which point the mail is usually removed from the server.
+All of your mail and folders are stored locally in the client/app, and if you look at your account on the server (via Webmail or another IMAP client) you’ll see that it’s mostly empty.

 POP has the advantage that it’s very simple.
 Interactions between client and server are quick and infrequent.
-You don’t save mail on the server, so you don’t have to pay to use that space.
-POP’s disadvantage is that you can only access your mail from the one device where your mail is stored.
-(To address this disadvantage, many POP clients allow you to alter the normal mode of operation and leave a copy of messages on the server after your client downloads them, either for a fixed time period or forever.
-This setting may even attempt to mirror your Inbox on the server by deleting those server copies when you delete the client copy.
-Whatever’s left on the server is then visible to another POP or IMAP client.
-This works for many people, but for Outlook/Entourage users it can fail spectacularly.)
+You don’t save mail on the server, so you don’t have to worry about going over your mailbox quota.
+POP’s disadvantage is that you can only access your mail from the one device where all that mail is stored.
+To address this disadvantage, many POP clients allow you to leave copies of messages on the server for some period of time.
+Whatever is left on the server (say two weeks’ worth) is then still visible if you happen to be away from that POP client computer and use Webmail to peek in.